pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 ## Resolvers

-### Signaling DELEG support
+### Signaling DELEG Support

 There will be both DELEG and NS needed for delegation for a long time.
-Because both methods should be configured to get to a proper resolution, it is not necessary to send both in a referral response.
+Both legacy delegation (using NS records) and the DELEG protocol enable recursive resolution.
-Given this motivation, this document defines an EDNS flag to be used similar to the DO Bit for DNSSEC to be used to signal that the sender understands DELEG and does not need NS or glue information in the referral.
+This document defines a new EDNS flag to signal that a resolver is DELEG-aware and therefore does not need NS records or glue information in a referral response.

-A resolver that is DELEG-aware MUST signal its support by sending the DE bit when iterating.
+A resolver that is DELEG-aware MUST signal that it supports the DELEG protocol by sending the DE bit when sending queries.
 This bit is referred to as the "DELEG" (DE) bit.
 In the context of the EDNS0 OPT meta-RR, the DE bit is the TBD of the "extended RCODE and flags" portion of the EDNS0 OPT meta-RR, structured as follows (to be updated when assigned):